eternalding/AI-Smoothie/README.md

 Ep 2. https://hackmd.io/@eternalding/S1lQZKjfye <br>

 ## Notes
-1. All summarization were done by GPT-4o-mini (or any other AI models in the future).
+* All summarization were done by GPT-4o-mini (or any other AI models in the future).
+The summary could be wrong.
+Please take it as a reference, not as a ground truth.
-2. This project is